The 2017 edition of the best Game of Thrones filming destinations, with a 60-hour tour to boot, is available now!

 Our final tip for Northern Ireland is to head to the Caves of Cushendun, County Antrim, where one of the more disturbing scenes from Season 2 was filmed: Melisandre’s birthing of the shadow baby that kills Renly.
 The area itself is actually extremely quaint and scenic, though perhaps not the best place to go into labour – for a shadow baby delivery or otherwise.

 Leaving Ireland and heading south to warmer climes, we find ourselves in Malta, a landscape that constituted much of King’s Landing in Season 1.
 The country’s former capital Mdina was used to represent the central city of Westeros to great effect; the many well-preserved, historical buildings fit perfectly with the theme of exotic, medieval grandeur.
 Local structures on the Mediterranean island, such as the Mdina Bridge, Pjazza Mesquita, and Verdala Palace are all located close to one another and – as well as sounding as though they might be found in Westeros themselves – provided many locations for some of the more dramatic scenes.

-From Season 2-5 the filming of King’s Landing moved to Croatia, specifically Dubrovnik and Lokrum.
+Filming of King’s Landing moved to Croatia for several series, specifically Dubrovnik and Lokrum.
 As a seaside walled city similar to the Westerosi capital, Dubrovnik provided numerous opportunities to film exterior shots as well as the interior shots the crew had been limited to in Mdina.